British policeman accused of killing women appears in court | ExBulletin

 Couzens, who was wearing a gray tracksuit, stood as the charges were read to him during Saturday’s brief hearing.
 He was remanded in custody to appear in Central London Criminal Court on Tuesday.

-The Everards’ body was found hidden in a wooded area in Kent, south-east London, on Wednesday.
+Everard’s body was found hidden in a wooded area in Kent, south east London, on Wednesday.

+LONDON, ENGLAND – March 9: Posters seeking information were seen near Clapham Common during an investigation into the disappearance of Sarah Everard last week in South London.
+A Metropolitan police officer has been arrested in connection with the 20th century

+CONNECTED: Police identify the body of a UK woman who went missing on the way home, the officer arrested in the case

 After her disappearance and murder, many women have taken to social media to share their experiences of intimidation or assault while walking outside.

-Some had planned to hold a vigil in memory of the Everards on Saturday, but a High Court judge said such a meeting would be illegal because of coronavirus restrictions.
+Some had planned to hold a vigil in memory of Everard on Saturday, but a High Court judge said such a meeting would be illegal because of coronavirus restrictions.

-Metropolitan Police stressed on Saturday that they shared the anger of the nations over this crime and understood the organizers’ frustrations that the meeting should be canceled, but said it was important to remain vigilant against the COVID-19 threat.
+Metropolitan Police stressed on Saturday that they “shared the nation’s anger over this crime” and understood the organizers’ frustrations that the meeting should be canceled, but said it was important to remain vigilant against the COVID-19 threat.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online